-To accommodate the scheduling of "global premieres," however, productions that debut in the United States within one (1) week of their first broadcast or VOD distribution in any global territory are also eligible for NATAS awards consideration.
+To accommodate the scheduling of "global premieres," however, such globally-distributed US-International productions that debut in the United states within one (1) week of their first broadcast or Digital distribution in any global territory are also eligible for NATAS awards consideration.
 Productions with such simultaneous global premieres may, pending other category eligibility criteria, be eligible in either a NATAS-administered competition and the International Emmy® Awards - but not both.
 A production may only enter a single Emmy® Award competition.